 This brightly coloured pot of fun is New Bed Head Joyride from TIGI.
 They told me that it’s the world’s first powder primer balm (PP Balm) for hair.
 Its purpose is to create the perfect base layer for any style and keep it that way.

-They told me that it’s a powder but when I opened it up it’s actually a gel – in fact it looks like a face primer – but then when I put it on my hand it turned to a fine powder effect that felt gloriously soft.
+They told me that it was a powder but when I opened it up it was actually a gel – in fact, it looks like a face primer – but then when I put it on my hand it turned to a fine powder effect that felt gloriously soft.

 I have to admit I was still feeling confused.
 I didn’t really get the concept of a hair primer, or what I was supposed to do with it, or what it would do for my hair.
 I was wondering if it was one of those products that I just wouldn’t use.
 So I read a little more.

-Anyway, I figured that it was about time I stopped reading the instructions and just tried it out to make my own mind up what it was about.
-Short of time I smoothed a dollop onto my damp hair this morning, brushed it and tied it back in a pony tail and went off to work.
+Anyway, I figured that it was about time I stopped reading the instructions and just tried it out to make my own mind up about what it was about.
+Short of time I smoothed a dollop onto my damp hair this morning, brushed it and tied it back in a ponytail, and went off to work.

 - Primes hair for easier styling by adding grip